menzascripting/Mnet/README.md

     # finished
     exit;

-=head1 DESCRIPTION
+# DESCRIPTION

 The Mnet modules are for perl programmers who want to create testable network automation and/or reporting scripts.

 The main features of the Mnet perl modules are:

-=over

-=item *

-Facilitate easy log, debug, alert and error output from automation scripts, outputs can be redirected to per-device files
+- Facilitate easy log, debug, alert and error output from automation scripts, outputs can be redirected to per-device files

-=item *

-Automation scripts can run in batch mode to concurrently process a list of devices, using a simple command line argument and a device list file.
+- Automation scripts can run in batch mode to concurrently process a list of devices, using a simple command line argument and a device list file.

-=item *

-Flexible config settings via command line, environment variable, and/or batch device list files.
+- Flexible config settings via command line, environment variable, and/or batch device list files.

-=item *

-Reliable automation of cisco IOS and other command line sessions, including reliable authentication and command prompt handling.
+- Reliable automation of cisco IOS and other command line sessions, including reliable authentication and command prompt handling.

-=item *

-Report data from scripts can be output as plain .csv files, json, or sql.
+- Report data from scripts can be output as plain .csv files, json, or sql.

-=item *

-Record and replay connected command line sessions, speeding the development of automation scripts and allowing for proper regression testing.
+- Record and replay connected command line sessions, speeding the development of automation scripts and allowing for proper regression testing.

-=back

 Most of the Mnet modules can be used independely of each other, except where otherwise noted.

 Refer to the modules listed in the SEE ALSO section below for more details.

-=head1 INSTALLATION
+# INSTALLATION

 The Mnet perl modules should work in just about any unix perl environment.
 To interact with command line sessions the perl Expect module is required.